-You will get 11 training modules that teach you how to start teaching kids healthy cooking from scratch including proper licensing, business planning, food handling, marketing, free one-on-one business counseling, and more.
+You will get 11 training modules that teach you how to create the business foundation and solid structure for teaching cooking classes including proper licensing, business planning, food handling, marketing, one-on-one coaching, consulting support, and more.
 Once certified, you will also receive a certification logo and downloadable instructor certificate to use as you wish to demonstrate your accomplishment.